mekael/WFClassic/README.md

 ## How to play versions 7.11

-Builds after 7.10.2 do not work as they seem to either be missing assets or a missing endpoint which causes issues in the client itself.
+7.x builds after 7.10.2 do not work as they seem to either be missing assets or a missing endpoint which causes issues in the client itself.
 In order to play 7.11:

 1. download version 2013.05.08.10.59 and copy warframe.exe and Warframe.x64.exe to somewhere safe